Juvenile Systemic Scleroderma

 Diagnosis and Tests

-There is no specific testing to diagnose systemic scleroderma.
-Lab tests are used to eliminate other diseases that are similar, to assess how active scleroderma is and to determine if organs other than the skin are involved.
-Testing for some autoimmune protein can help determine the course of the disease.
-A skin biopsy is not typically performed.
+Lab tests help eliminate other conditions that are similar to systemic scleroderma, assess how active scleroderma is and determine if there are organs other than the skin involved.
+Testing for autoimmune proteins can help determine the course of the condition.
+Rarely do physicians perform a skin biopsy.

 Additional tests for systemic scleroderma include:

-- Blood tests in which autoimmune proteins and kidney function are measured
+- Blood tests to measure autoimmune proteins and kidney function.

-- X-rays, which can show changes in the skin, bones and internal organs (such as the lungs and intestines)
+- X-ray to show changes in your child's skin, bones and internal organs (such as the lungs and intestines).

-- Pulmonary function test (breathing test) to make sure the lungs are working properly
+- Pulmonary function test (breathing test) to make sure your child's lungs are working properly.

-- Echocardiography (ultrasound of the heart) to look at how the heart is functioning
+- Echocardiography (ultrasound of the heart) to look at how your child's heart is functioning.

 Management and Treatment

-There is no cure for scleroderma, but with proper diagnosis, it can be treated and controlled.
-The objective of treatment is to stop the inflammation, keep the disease from getting worse and prevent internal organ involvement.
+The objective of systemic scleroderma treatment is to stop inflammation, keep the condition from getting worse and prevent internal organ involvement.

 Protecting the skin will help maximize blood flow to the skin, hands and feet, especially for children who have Raynaud's phenomenon.
-Here are some tips:
+Tips to protect your child’s skin include:

-- Avoid injury to the affected areas, especially the tips of the fingers and the toes.
+- Avoid injury to the affected areas, especially the tips of their fingers and toes.

-- Protect the child's hands and feet from cold.
-Keep rooms at a warm temperature and have the child wear an extra layer of clothing in the winter, as well as a hat with ear muffs, gloves and warm socks.
+- Protect your child's hands and feet from cold.
+Keep rooms at a warm temperature and have your child wear an extra layer of clothing in the winter, as well as a hat with earmuffs, gloves and warm socks.
 Wool is warmer than cotton or synthetic fabrics, and several layers of thin clothing are better than one heavy or thick layer of clothing.

 - Avoid cold medications that include pseudoephedrine.

-- Protect the child from excess sun exposure and use sunscreens as recommended.
+- Protect your child from excess sun exposure, and use sunscreens as recommended.

-- Avoid using astringents, body or facial scrubs or harsh detergents on the skin.
+- Avoid using astringents, body or facial scrubs or harsh detergents on your child's skin.

-- Use lotions as prescribed by your doctor to keep your child's skin soft.
+- Use lotions as prescribed by your child's healthcare provider to keep your child's skin soft.

-Basic stretching and guided exercise programs with physical and occupational therapists help the child maintain flexibility, joint range of motion, muscle strength and blood flow to the affected areas.
+Basic stretching and guided exercise programs with physical and occupational therapists help your child maintain flexibility, joint range of motion, muscle strength and blood flow to the affected areas.
 Therapy will also help prevent joint contractures (bends at the joints).
-Splints may be recommended if necessary.
+Your provider might recommend splints if necessary.

-In rare instances, orthopedic hand or cosmetic surgery may become necessary to correct severe joint contractures or skin deformities or scars.
-Before surgery can be performed, the disease must usually be in remission (not active) for several years.
+In rare cases, orthopedic hand or cosmetic surgery may be necessary to correct severe joint or skin deformities or scars.
+Before surgery, the condition must be in remission (not active) for several years.